Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

 Fig.~\ref{fig:interplay2} displays the constraints on the same pairs of operator coefficients at the 95\% confidence level when the coefficients of other operators are set to zero, with more fine-grained information on the constraints provided by the different datasets.
 The shaded regions are the results of linear fits to Higgs signal strengths and 0 jet STXS bins (blue), $t \bar t H$ signal strengths (mauve), $\geq 1$ jet STXS bins (orange), $t \bar t$ data (green), $t \bar t V$ data (red) and their combination (grey).
 The dashed ellipses show the constraints in the corresponding parameter planes when marginalising over the remaining Wilson coefficients of the full fit, as shown in Fig.~\ref{fig:interplay1}.
 As was to be expected, the constraints obtained when the other operator coefficients are set to zero are significantly stronger.
 The complementarity between $ggF$, $t\bar{t}H$ and $t\bar{t}$ is again evident, with $t\bar{t}V$ data also providing some additional information on $\Cp{G}$.
 We also see that $\geq 1$ jet STXS bins have not yet reached the level of precision needed to offer significant complementary information in this parameter space.
+However, we expect this to improve as increasingly fine-grained STXS binnings are measured.